mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 * For mongocxx-3.1.[0-3], libmongoc 1.5.0 or later is required.
 * For mongocxx-3.0.x, we recommend the last 1.4.x version of libmongoc

-Unless you know that your package manager offers a high-enough version, you will need to download and build from the source code.
+Unless you know that your package manager offers a high enough version, you will need to download and build from the source code.
 Get a tarball from the [C Driver releases](https://github.com/mongodb/mongo-c-driver/releases) page.